Click Below to Jump to a Category

 Warning and Risks

-Opiates can be used as part of a successful pain management plan, but specific risks are involved.
+Opiates are also part of a successful pain management plan, but specific risks are involved.
 These can include addiction, withdrawal upon cessation of use and overdose.
 Opioids are controlled substances in the United States that contain heroin and some prescription painkillers such as Actiq, Dilaudid, Vicodin, OxyContin, and Percocet.

-Opiates can affect response and reaction times, as a result, it’s advised that people avoid operating heavy machinery or driving until they know how they’ll respond to the medication.
+Opiates can affect response and reaction times.
+As a result, patients should avoid operating heavy machinery or driving until they know how they’ll respond to the medication.
 Women who become pregnant may be encouraged to prevent prescription painkillers because of possible complications.

 Dangerous side effects can develop for patients who combine opiates with alcohol, other narcotics, tranquilizers or some sleeping medications.
 It’s important for patients to check their food and beverage labels to make sure alcohol is not an ingredient.
 Opiates are central nervous system depressants.
 Taking them with other substances can cause serious, even fatal effects.